In a highly competitive job market, job applicants need to go the extra mile in making sure their resumes shine.

 Eventually, I successfully transitioned my career into marketing.
 I will never forget a great job interview that I had where I spoke with the interviewer for twenty minutes about a shared interest—ice hockey.

 Some activities and interests are either not appropriate or suitable for resumes.
 Think of interviewing for a job like attending a dinner party with strangers.
 At the dinner party, you are interacting with people you've never met before.
 Since you don't know them, you (generally )avoid topics around politics, religion, and money.
 This same approach applies to your resume.

 The last thing you want is to be dismissed for a job that you'd be great for because of a personal activity or interest that's unrelated to the job's duties.
 For example, explicitly partisan activities should not be in your activities and interests sections unless the job you're applying for is explicitly political.

-Controversial or potentially illegal activities and interest should also be excluded.
+Controversial or potentially illegal activities and interests should also be excluded.
 In other words, avoid activities or interests that would either cause you to appear to be a member of a fringe group or otherwise very un-relatable as a person.

 Finally, very personal activities and interests, such as those related to your religious affiliation, should be kept to a minimum or eliminated entirely.
 The exception to this advice is when you apply to a business that has a religious or political foundation.
-There are a number of businesses, such as the well-known fast food chain Chick-fil-A, where the aligning of religious views would be considered a positive attribute.
+There are a number of businesses, such as the well-known fast-food chain Chick-fil-A, where the aligning of religious views would be considered a positive attribute.

 Or, if you are applying to work on a political campaign, you will want to include all of your relevant political activities and interests.
-The bottom line is this—you need to be selective, and exercise good judgement, when it comes to including activities and interests in your resume.
-The last thing you want is to be judged negatively on things that don’t tie to the job you’re going after.
+The bottom line is this—you need to be selective and exercise good judgment when it comes to including activities and interests in your resume.
+The last thing you want is to be judged negatively on things that don't tie to the job you're going after.

 Your activities and interests should make your resume stand out for the right reasons, and show hiring managers and recruiters what you know and what you're passionate about.